srayner/argon/README.md

 # Argon

 Argon is a inventory management system.
-It can track quentities of products held in locations.
+It can track quantities of products held in locations.

 ## Installation